giantswarm/fmt/javascript/general_style_guide.md

 ### Naming

-- Files: snake_case
+- Regular JS files (not components) and non-component folders: camelCase.js
+- Component files and folders: PascalCase
 - Props, state and methods: camelCase
-- Components: PascalCase
+- We don't use `index.js` for component files.

 ### Parentheses